AlexsLemonade/OpenScPCA-analysis/docs/troubleshooting-faq/faq.md

 * `rOpenScPCA::sce_to_symbols()`
   * This function converts row names in a `SingleCellExperiment` object from Ensembl ids to gene symbols

-Please refer to these functions' help pages (e.g., `?rOpenScPCA::sce_to_symbols`) for additional information on their use, including options for handling duplicate gene symbols.
+Please refer to these functions' help pages (e.g., `?rOpenScPCA::sce_to_symbols`) for additional information on their use, including options for handling duplicate and/or missing gene symbols.

 ### I noticed there are cluster assignments in the processed data files.
 Should I use those or re-cluster the data?